CogStack/CogStack-Pipeline/docs/examples/index.md

 [//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the Docker containers used in this example are: `cogstacksystems/cogstack-pipeline:dev-latest` and `cogstacksystems/fluentd:dev-latest`.
-These containers are build from the `dev` branch.
-However, once the development branch will be merged to `master` the container names will be updated.**
+**Note: For the moment, the Docker images used in this example are: `cogstacksystems/cogstack-pipeline:dev-latest` and `cogstacksystems/fluentd:dev-latest`.
+These images are build from the `dev` branch.
+However, once the development branch will be merged to `master` the image names will be updated.**